Go inside the worlds of art, fashion, design, and lifestyle.

 Whitewaller recommends: Stopping by The Pool Lounge, too.

-Last year, Eleven Madison Park was named the number-one best restaurant in the world by The World’s 50 Best Restaurants and underwent an extensive four-month renovation and redesign.
+In 2017, Eleven Madison Park was named the number-one best restaurant in the world by The World’s 50 Best Restaurants and underwent an extensive four-month renovation and redesign.
 With its reopening, we see the stellar restaurant showcasing more than just art in presentation, with pieces by artists like Rita Ackermann, staff suits by Todd Snyder, and more.

 Whitewaller recommends: Ordering the tasting menu.